 A look at tomorrow's opponents

-Looking back at previous clashes between the teams it is remarkable that the games more often than not result in draws, with half of the 28 games played overall finishing level.
-At home Dale have won 6 of the 14 games, with just 2 Rovers wins and 6 draws.
+Looking back at previous clashes between the teams it is remarkable that the games more often than not result in draws, with 14 of the 29 games played finishing level.

 The very first game between the two teams took place on 27th September 1969 at Eastville.
 Both teams had got off to a bright start to the season and newly promoted Rochdale were happy to play an expansive brand of attacking football to thrill the 8,653 crowd.